lol768/curse-servermods-api/README.md

  * projectIds: (GET) string - comma separated list of IDs

 #### Returns
  * array of file objects (not that they are *not* in an object keyed on the project ID)

 #### Example
 	GET /files?projectIds=33921,31043
-	Host: api-server-mods.curse.local
+	Host: api.curseforge.com
 	X-API-Key: my-api-key-here
+	User-Agent: MyAwesomeApp/v1.0 (by lukegb)

 	HTTP/1.1 200 OK
 	Content-Length: 3034